du5t/spaceship/design.md

 [explore life as they would the parts of a motorcycle](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance).

-if data exists in a space, and it can be made navigable and free, then people need a vehicle to do that safely with. they need a spaceship.
+if data exists in a space, and it can be made navigable and free, then people need a vehicle to do that safely with. they need a **spaceship**.

+a **spaceship** is a coherent and unified collection of personal affordances with you as its subject. your ship is code that you control. your ship is an interface you can understand. your ship travels through a space that doesn't set you up to win, lose, or control others.

-a spacecraft has privacy and safety on the inside. yes, outside of it is an environment hostile to nearly all carbon-based life, with crazy radiations going everywhere. and yes, if you spring a leak, the privacy goes right out. but all of that is true already.
+a **spaceship** has privacy and safety on the inside. yes, outside of it is an environment hostile to nearly all carbon-based life, with hazardous radiation permeating it. and yes, if you spring a leak, the privacy goes right out. but all of that is true already, and we're floating naked at the moment.

-and in a spaceship, you can go **anywhere**.
+and in a spaceship, you can go *anywhere*.